alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 **Time constant**: the parameter that regulates the dynamics of the low-pass filter through which individual contributions from each audio sample are accumulated over time in the resonator.
 The shorter the time constant the more reactive the resonator.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-**Performance measurements**: some computation time measurements for performance comparison purposes.
-- Processing time per sample (in ns): the average time taken to process one audio sample
-- Max samples per second: the inverse of the processing time per sample expressed in seconds, an extrapolation that gives an idea of what can be achieved in real time (if the sampling rate is 44.1kHz, the machine must be able to process at least 44,100 samples per second, and that does not take into account any utilization of the result in an app)

 ### Simulations